sachinpatel2193/ReactMemeMaker/README.md

 ## Learn More

-This is a fun 5 hour project inspired by imgur.
-Built with React and Bootstrap.
+User will be able to add top and bottom text to a meme-template, move the text around and can save the image by downloading it on the computer.

-You can add top and bottom text to a meme-template, move the text around and can save the image by downloading it.
+This is a fun project.
+Built with React and Bootstrap, used canvas with React to convert svg to Image.